 Butterflies are like the canary in the coalmine.
 They are great barometers for environmental issues because they are more observed and studied than other insect species.
 When one is endangered, it signals that many other species might be or already are threatened.

 Habitat destruction is the main reason we are losing many of our invertebrates and vertebrates.
 It’s no different for butterflies.
 Butterflies require open areas; if these areas in our rural landscape are not maintained as open areas, they soon become filled with woods.
-Farming practices make other types of rural areas unfit for butterfly habitat and open spaces in urbanized areas are parking lots and manicured lawns which provide no nectar sources or host plants.
+Farming practices make other types of rural areas unfit for butterfly habitat and open spaces in urbanized areas such as parking lots and manicured lawns provide no nectar sources or host plants.

-If you find an error, please let me know.
 Here’s a listing of references that I used for my info.